Young couple renters pose in own modern home look in distance dreaming planning

 You’re paying for a credit score

 Normally, we’re willing to pay interest because we get the opportunity to use someone else’s money when we need it.
 In this case, nobody gives you access to their money.
-Since you’ll pay interest, and possibly lender fees, for the loan, and you won’t be able to use the money until after you make payments, you’re essentially paying for a better credit score.
+Since you’ll pay interest, and possibly lender fees, for the loan, and you won’t be able to use the money until after you make payments, you’re paying for the opportunity to build or improve your credit score

 That doesn’t mean it’s not worth it, especially if it’s important to you to build healthy credit on your own.